 Mustache Templating

 The Mustache template format can be understood here.
 Once templating is done, the returned string is passed to the Markdown renderer.
-To learn about the Markdown syntax please refer to the markdown Formatting page.
+Templates are usually used in combiniation with markdown, to learn about the Markdown syntax please refer to the markdown Formatting page.

 Variables